TristanBeucher/tristanbeucher.github.io/_posts/2025-10-19-Simulating-peak-day-ahead-prices.md

 > This is a raw assumption that would deserve refinement in a future version (e.g. by explicitly modeling new solar capacity or demand elasticity).

-### 4️⃣ Extending the GAM Temporal Term

-In the initial GAM model (used to create the price baseline), I had a **smooth term for Month × Year**.
-But since 2025 was not part of the training set, I had to **extend** this term artificially.

-To do so, I reused the 2024 monthly pattern and **re-anchored** it so that each month’s average corresponds to **December-24 forward prices** (the last available futures quotations).
-This ensures the model remains consistent with the forward curve at the time of calibration.

 The result is a set of 200 realistic 2025 residual load trajectories — each preserving historical patterns, incorporating plausible uncertainty, and aligned with market fundamentals.

 *(PLOT — simulated RL quantiles vs. actual 2025 if available)*

 ---

 ## Modeling the Jumps

 Jumps are a key component of our scenarios, and we need to calibrate both their **frequency** and **intensity**.
 To do that, I use a method called **Recursive Jump Filtering**.

 ### 1️⃣ From Residuals to Innovations